 Acceptance & Transitions

-Due to a change in perspective, problems often change too, by becoming less essential or tertiary to a more valuable objective.
+For me, due to a change in perspective, problems often change by becoming less essential, tertiary to a more valuable objective, or in some cases, give way to an unexpected opportunity.
 At least that’s how it sometimes feels.
-New perspectives, attitudes or paradigms seem to bring new opportunities that I didn’t previously see.
-For a personal example read my previous post titled Continuum of Leadership Correlates.
-Am I lucky?
-Perhaps.
-As Tiger Woods has said, “the more I practice, the luckier I get.”
+New perspectives, attitudes, or paradigms seem to bring new strength, clarity, and optimism toward the right journeys.

 Learn, Grow, Change, Evolve & Improve